oracle/cloud-native-devops-workshop/db-devops/CloudNative400.md

 ### **STEP 10**: Clone a Repository From the Oracle Developer Cloud Service Repository

-- Click the Git icon to make sure the Git panel is open at the bottom of the Brackets screen.
+- Click the Git icon on the right side of the Brackets screen to make sure the Git panel is open at the bottom of the Brackets screen.

     ![](images/lab400/400_10_01_giticon.png)